brhoades/selenium_wrapper/README.md

 and then convert the script into a form which utilizes the included Selenium wrapper.
 Once finished, it will prompt you to tell you so.
 Progress can be monitored in the black terminal that opened when the exe/script was initially ran.

+Conversion will automatically strip any assertions or clears from the script provided.
+Assertions are not currently supported as the wrapper does not currently wrap itself in a unit testing suite.
+Any driver.find_element_by(...).send_keys( "text" ) is wrapped into a sendKeys function.
+This eliminates the need for a .clear( ) statement and saves time.
+Conversion also replaces any find_element_by_ segments with sleepwait which is a controlled (and CPU-optimized) function to wait for an element.

+There are directives which may be inserted into the source script's function which will be parsed by the converter into wrapper functions.
+Variables can be used in their arguments as the converter turns the directives into functions after conversion.

+Directives:
+- #log message
+  * This will write to our child's log the msg provided.
+- #msg message
+  * Writes Child #: message to the console.
+- #wait element (arguments: type=id, timeout=20, stayGone=0, waitTimeout=1, waitForElement=True)
+  * Waits for the element with critera type= (default id) to appear.
+  * `#wait overlay type=id`
+    - Waits for the element with id=overlay to disappear
+  * `#wait overlay type=name, stayGone=3`
+    - Waits for the element with name=overlay to disappear and waits an additional 3 seconds for it to not come back.
+  * `#wait blurydiv timeout=5`
+    - Waits for id=blurydiv to disappear.
+If it doesn't after 5 seconds, returns.
+  * `#wait blurydiv waitTimeout=5`
+    - Waits for id=blurydiv to disappear.
+Gives the element 5 seconds to appear first before waiting for it to disappear.
+Default time to appear is 1 second.
+- #error message
+  * Throws an error, which takes a screenshot, logs the screenshot name, and logs message to the log.
+- #screenshot
+  * Takes a screenshot which appears as error_#.png within the child's log directory.
+The log references the file name when this is called.

+### Wrapper
+The wrapper is automatically applied to the source script when the converter finishes.